 “And the Angel of the Lord appeared to him in a flame of fire from the midst of a bush.
 So he looked, and behold, the bush was burning with fire, but the bush was not consumed.”Exodus 3:2 NKJV

 God’s fire as a baptism, display of power, or even upon his angels is a spiritual holy fire that cannot be quenched.

 In some instances, God’s fire is coming upon sinful people as a judgment.
 Sodom and Gomorrah are the best examples for this:

 “Then the Lord rained brimstone and fire on Sodom and Gomorrah, from the Lord out of the heavens.
 So He overthrew those cities, all the plain, all the inhabitants of the cities, and what grew on the ground.”Genesis 19:24-25 NKJV

 Their sin was too heavy against the Lord, so He struck the cities and everything in them with His fire.
-All except Lot and his daughters survived.
+All except Lot and his daughters were killed.

 God’s fire is not a thing to be taken lightly.
 It is a holy fire that can burn and consume to bring zeal and blessing or to bring judgment – depending on which side of God’s aisle you stand on.